Kolob

 Kolob Canyons

-This remote section of Zion is located northwest of the main section of Zion National Park.
-Accessed off I15 (exit 40), about 90 minutes from the south entrance of Zion National Park near Cedar City.
+This remote section of Zion is located northwest of the main section of the park, accessed off I15 (exit 40), about 90 minutes from the south entrance of Zion.

 Zion National Park Vacation: Canyon Country